Sea Wings Recoveries & Uses

 Think of the times you wish you had more stability or needed lateral stability in both directions.
 Sea Wings may be the answer to your quest.

 I must repeat, even when Sea Wings are adjusted correctly, it is still possible to capsize your kayak.
-It takes more energy to do it but it can happen if you lean too far.
+It takes more energy to capsize with Sea Wings in use, but it can happen if you lean too far.
 After using Sea Wings on a number of occasions I think they are worth having along on tours for the extra options they can provide.
-Some adjustments need to be made to fit different kayaks but it is a small inconvenience for the benefits provided.
+Some adjustments need to be made to fit different kayaks, but it is a small inconvenience for the benefits provided.

 If you like exploring different options I recommend seriously looking at Sea Wings as part of your recovery/rescue equipment.

-As our USK motto states "do what works best for you."
+As our USK motto states "do it in a way that works best for you."

 USK Home Page

-Pictures seen above were taken from the USK Video "Capsize Recoveries & Rescue Procedures"
+Pictures seen above were taken from USK's video "Capsize Recoveries & Rescue Procedures".